litmuschaos/v1-litmus-docs/docs/chaoshub.md

 ### Application Chaos

-While Chaos Experiments under Generic category offer the ability to induce chaos into Kubernetes resources, it is difficult to analyse and conclude if the chaos induced found a weakness in a given application.
+While Chaos Experiments under the Generic category offer the ability to induce chaos into Kubernetes resources, it is difficult to analyze and conclude if the chaos induced found a weakness in a given application.
 The application specific chaos experiments are built with some checks on *pre-conditions* and some expected outcomes after the chaos injection.
-The result of the chaos experiment is determined by matching the outcome with expected outcome.
+The result of the chaos experiment is determined by matching the outcome with the expected outcome.

 <div class="danger">
 <strong>NOTE:</strong> If the result of the chaos experiment is `pass`, it means that the application is resilient to that chaos.